Annual Native Tree, Flower and Plant sale

 Support Conservation

-Note: The tree sale is open to anyone - you do not have to live in Hendricks County to order.
+Note: The native’s sale is open to anyone - you do not have to live in Hendricks County to order.
 Please be aware that we cannot ship your trees - all orders must be picked up in Hendricks County, at the specified pickup location.

-Order your trees!
+Order your natives!

-Order & Payment DEADLINE: September 27, 2023
+Order & Payment DEADLINE: August 29, 2025

-Complete the order form below and submit with full payment to:
+Just complete the order form below and submit with full payment to:

 Hendricks County SWCD